Nexfinity/CakeyBot-Wiki/placeholders.md

 > Spamming commands that use this variable will lead to your server being blacklisted from using Auto Responders.
 {.is-danger}

+## Cooldowns
+Adds custom cooldowns for your responses.
+Note that the original anti-spam cooldown for the bot is still applied.

+* `{cooldown-server:<seconds>}` - Adds a cooldown for the entire server for the specified amount of seconds.
+* `{cooldown-channel:<seconds>}` - Adds a cooldown per-channel for the specified amount of seconds.
+* `{cooldown-user:<seconds>}` - Adds a cooldown per-user for the specified amount of seconds.

 ## Response Chance